LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/ngFor.rst

 Where ``variableName`` is the loop variable, and ``arrayName`` represents the array to iterate through.

+.. admonition:: Note

    ``*ngFor`` only operates over the contents of an array.
-If we want to iterate over the characters in a string or the key/value pairs in an object, then we must first convert them into arrays.
+If we want to iterate over the characters in a string, we must first convert it into an array.

+   There is a technique for iterating over the key/value pairs of an object, but that is a more advanced topic.
+We will not discuss that method here.

 Try It
 -------